-During fiscal 2006, 2005, and 2004, Rofin's net spending on research and development was \$24.0 million, \$22.6 million, and \$20.5 million, respectively.
-The Company's net spending on research and development reflects receipt of funding under German government and European Union grants totaling \$1.2 million, \$0.9 million, and \$1.1 million, in fiscal 2006, 2005, and 2004, respectively.
-Rofin has approximately 190 employees engaged in product research and development.
+During fiscal 2007, 2006, and 2005, Rofin's net spending on research and development was \$27.8 million, \$24.0 million, and \$22.6 million, respectively.
+The Company's net spending on research and development reflects receipt of funding under German government and European Union grants totaling \$2.3 million, \$1.2 million, and \$0.9 million, in fiscal 2007, 2006, and 2005, respectively.
+Rofin has approximately 218 employees engaged in product research and development.

 Rofin's research and development activities are directed at meeting customers' manufacturing needs and application processes.
-Core competencies include $CO_2$ gas lasers, solid-state lasers, diode lasers, precision optics, electronic power supplies, fiber optics, beam delivery, control interfaces, software programming and systems integration.
+Core competencies include CO_2 gas lasers, solid-state lasers, diode lasers, precision optics, electronic power supplies, fiber optics, beam delivery, control interfaces, software programming and systems integration.
 The Company strives for customer-driven development activities and promotes the use of alliances with key customers and joint development programs in a wide range of its target markets.

-The Company's research and development activities are carried out in nine centers in Hamburg, Gunding-Munich, Starnberg, and Mainz (all Germany), Kingston upon Hull (UK), Gothenburg (Sweden), Plymouth, Michigan, Landing, New Jersey, and Orlando, Florida (all USA), and are centrally coordinated and managed.
-Rofin maintains close working relationships with the leading industrial, government and university research laboratories in Germany, including the Fraunhofer Institute for Laser Technology in Aachen, the Institute for "Technische Physik" of the German Space and Aerospace Research Center in Stuttgart, the Fraunhofer Institute for Material Science in Dresden, the Laser Center in Hannover, and elsewhere around the world, including the University of Edinburgh in the United Kingdom.
+The Company's research and development activities are carried out in eleven centers in Hamburg, Gunding-Munich, Starnberg, Freiburg, and Mainz (all Germany), Kingston upon Hull (UK), Gothenburg (Sweden), Tampere (Finland), Plymouth, Michigan, Landing, New Jersey, and Orlando, Florida (all USA), and are centrally coordinated and managed.
+Rofin maintains close working relationships with the leading industrial, government and university research laboratories in Germany, including the Fraunhofer Institute for Laser Technology in Aachen, the Institute for "Technische Physik" of the German Space and Aerospace Research Center in Stuttgart, the Institute for "Strahlwerkzeuge" of the University of Stuttgart, the Fraunhofer Institute for Material Science in Dresden, the Laser Center in Hanover, and elsewhere around the world, including the University of Edinburgh in the United Kingdom.
 These relationships include funding of research, joint development programs, personnel exchange programs, and licensing of patents developed at these institutes.